-Civil Engineering Design and Cost Estimating: Assessing existing conditions and particular, steelhead.
-It should be noted that behavior of Central Coast steelhead may be different from steelhead in other parts of the west coast and the world.
+Fisheries Biology.
+The Consultant team should demonstrate experience with life cycle analysis of salmonids, and in particular, steelhead.
+It should be noted that behavior of South-Central California Coast steelhead may be different from steelhead in other parts of the west coast and the world.